solidjs/solid/documentation/api.md

 Useful for integrating external systems or as a compatibility layer with MobX/Vue.

-> **Note:** As mutable state can be passed around and mutated anywhere, which can make it harder to follow and break unidirectional flow, it generally recommended to use `createState` instead.
+> **Note:** As mutable state can be passed around and mutated anywhere, which can make it harder to follow and easier to break unidirectional flow, it generally recommended to use `createState` instead.
 The `produce` state modifier can give many of the same benefits without any of the downsides.

 ```js
 const state = createMutable(initialValue);